arieldevtech/botdiscord/README.md

 # Korō Assistant (Discord.js v14) — v1.1

+**⚠️ IMPORTANT: This Discord bot cannot run in WebContainer/browser environments.**

+This bot requires a persistent WebSocket connection to Discord's Gateway API, which is not supported in browser-based environments like WebContainer.
+To run this bot, you need to:

+1. Download the project files to your local machine
+2. Install Node.js (v16 or higher)
+3. Run the bot locally or deploy it to a server environment

 Modern, modular, secure Discord bot with:
 - Guild-only slash registration (fast dev)
 - Centralized embeds (brand styling)